HokAI — Find the Right AI Tool

 It helps to separate two roles:

-- Orchestration — Deciding when to run what, in what order, and how to pass data between steps.
-Workflow platforms excel at this.
+• Orchestration — Deciding when to run what, in what order, and how to pass data between steps.
+Workflow platforms handle this.

-A workflow platform provides orchestration.
-It calls an AI API (or uses a built-in model) for the intelligent parts.
-The platform does not replace the model; it connects it to your systems.
+A workflow platform calls an AI API (or uses a built-in model) for the intelligent parts.
+It doesn't replace the model; it connects it to your systems.

 Examples and How They Differ